discopy/discopy/README.md

 ![snake equation](docs/imgs/alice-loves-bob.png)

+# Functors & Meanings

+*Functors* compute the meaning of a diagram, given a meaning for each box.
-We can take strong monoidal functors from the free category to itself.
+As a special case, free functors (i.e. from the free monoidal category to itself) can fill in a box with a complex diagram.

 ```python
 love_box = Box('loves', n @ n, s)